ashwatc/Video_Gesture_Overlay/README.md

 - [Machine Learning at Berkeley (ML@B)](https://ml.berkeley.edu/), as part of the New Member Education Program (NMEP)

 # Extra
 Our project was also featured on the official Weights & Biases YouTube channel!
-Check out the salon [here](https://youtu.be/WxVq0wJKh8o).
+Check out the video [here](https://youtu.be/WxVq0wJKh8o).
 The slides used in the presentation can be found [here](https://docs.google.com/presentation/d/1JEVe57uOlkCGvYdJILc8LzPAOJkpn-YeNbhT-dWdwTI/edit?usp=sharing).

 ![Alt text](https://ml.berkeley.edu/blog/media/mlab-logo-horizontal.png "Optional title")